semaphoreci/docs/docs/docs/using-semaphore/jobs.md

 :::tip

-To keep running the job even on a failed command, append `|| true` to the problematic line.
+If you want to ignore the exit status of a command append `|| true` at the end.
 For example:

 ```shell
 echo "the next command might fail, that's OK, I don't care"